Skip to main content

 Currently, there are no FDA-approved testosterone products specifically for women in the United States, so its use is considered “off-label.”
 This makes it especially important to work with a clinician who has deep expertise in female endocrinology.

-Long-term safety data is still evolving, but existing studies show that with appropriate dosing and monitoring, are typically mild and reversible.
+Long-term safety data is still evolving, but existing studies show that with appropriate dosing and monitoring, side effects are typically mild and reversible.
 The most common side effects include acne or hair growth.
 Non-oral administration methods, like creams or injections, are preferred as they do not negatively impact lipid profiles.

 A well-managed hormonal protocol is a dynamic process, guided by regular monitoring to ensure sustained safety and efficacy.